circle2jt/ymlr/README.md

       leading: true      # Specify invoking on the leading edge of the timeout.
 Default is true
     runs:
       - echo: Do this when it's free for 1s

+  # Call if throttle is existed
+  - fn-throttle:
+      name: Delay to do something
+  # OR
+  - fn-throttle: Delay to do something
 ```